blorente/naylang-documentation/src/ast.md

 #### Control Nodes

 Control nodes represent the control structures a user might want to utilize in order to establish the execution flow of the program.
 Nodes like conditionals, loops and return statements all belong here.
-Note that, due to the high modularity of Grace, only the most atomic nodes have to be included to make the language Turing-complete, and every other type of control structure (for loops, for instance) can be implemented in a prelude, in a manner transparent to the user [@preludeloops].
+Note that, due to the high modularity of Grace, only the most atomic nodes have to be included to make the language Turing-complete, and every other type of control structure (for loops, for instance) can be implemented in a prelude, in a manner transparent to the user [^preludeloops].

 Figure 4.4 shows the class definitions of the existing control nodes